-Latest hobby project - a portable DMX lighting controller with OLED display and minimalistic control interface.
-Powered by a rechargeable lithium-ion battery, the device can operate for up to @ hours driving an entire DMX universe.
+Latest hobby project - a portable DMX lighting controller with OLED display and minimalist control interface.
+Powered by a rechargeable lithium-polymer battery, the device can operate for 3 hours driving an entire DMX universe.

 At its core is an Atmega328P-AU microcontroller, which manages the user interface and outputs DMX data.
 The data is then coupled through to a galvanically isolated RS-485 transceiver module with additional ESD protection.